-Based on Darren Star's experiences on the TV series Beverly Hills, 90210.
+The series was based on Darren Star's experiences on the TV series Beverly Hills, 90210 (1990).

 The pilot episode was altered at the request of Darren Star's former boss Aaron Spelling.
 Originally the character of Marcy, played by Lindsay Sloane, was a red-headed bulemic who got her job because her uncle was a studio executive.
 Spelling took offense and thought that it was a reference to his daughter Tori Spelling who was a star on "Beverly Hills, 90210" a series created by Darren Star and produced by Aaron Spelling.
 Before the pilot aired Star took out all references to how Marcy got her job, a scene in which Marcy threw up in a limo and even went as far as to digitally alter her hair so that it was brown and not red.
 Joely Fisher, who played producer Hope Lustig, was originally credited in the opening titles but was removed after the first episode when she decided to leave the show to work on "Normal, Ohio" a sitcom which was canceled.
 She was billed in four other episodes of "Grosse Pointe" as a Special Guest Star.